Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - Some advantages to this would be that each microcontroller could be developed and tested independently leading to decreased design and debug time.
    - Some disadvantages are due to having multiple microcontrollers the communication between all of them could be more complex, increased delays due to having to communicate between the microcontrollers, and the design would need to incorporate more hardware.

-Our design needs to handle PWM and tachometer signal processing, different operating modes, and communication with the display and other subsystems.  **This needs more added to it** Due to the design considerations we will be pursuing a single high preformance microcontroller for our fan diagnostic tool.
+Our design needs to handle PWM and tachometer signal processing, user-inputs, different operating modes, communication with the display and other subsystems.
+Due to the design considerations we will be pursuing a single high preformance microcontroller for our fan diagnostic tool.

 ## Potential Display Solutions